-- Don’t be apprehensive to start bid prices on these a bit higher too.
+- Don’t be apprehensive to start bid prices on items a bit higher.

-Considerations with a keepsake, is it ‘valuable’ to only a subset of the audience, for example Mrs. Smith Classroom parents.
-If this is the case, start the bidding on the higher end, but with smaller increments to draw bidders into the action and remain captivated.
-To capitalize on the rarity of the item, the description should be detailed and play up the sentimentality.
+Considerations with a keepsake, is it ‘valuable’ to only a subset of the audience?
+For example, Mrs. Smith's Classroom parents.
+If this is the case, start the bidding on the higher end but with smaller increments to draw bidders into the action and remain captivated.
+To capitalize on the rarity of the item, the description should be detailed and play up its sentimentality.
 If there are multiple types of keepsakes, such as, school projects, try to be consistent with the starting bid and let the market forces dictate the natural flow of bidding.

 Here is an example for simple projects:

 - Each class created a coveted group art project.

 - Starting bid should be consistent: perhaps $25-$30.